shezdev/painLess/README.md

 ```
 As a user
-So that I can see the patterns in my behaviour
+So that I can see the patterns in my pain
 I want to see what I ate the previous day, for the highest pain score.

 As a user